Maldives Polytechnic

 Maldives Polytechnic is a Maldivian government training institute established to offer technical and vocational education and training throughout the country.
-It was previously known as VTC, MITE, and then became a Faculty of MCHE and now Maldives Polytechnic under the Ministry of Higher Education.
+It was previously known as VTC, MITE, and then became a Faculty of MCHE (now Maldives National University) and now Maldives Polytechnic under the Ministry of Higher Education.

 The decision to establish the institution was made on 9 February 2010 after discussing a paper submitted by Ministry of Education.
-The polytechnic was established on 12 April 2010 under the authority stated in article 116 of the constitution of Rep. of Maldives.
+The polytechnic was established on 12 April 2010 under the authority stated in Article 116 of the Constitution of Republic of Maldives.